xlwings/xlwings/docs/pro.rst

 * To try xlwings PRO for free in a commercial context, request a trial license key: https://www.xlwings.org/trial
 * To use xlwings PRO in a commercial context beyond the trial, you need to enroll in a paid plan (they include additional services like support and the ability to create one-click installers): https://www.xlwings.org/pricing

-xlwings PRO licenses are developer licenses, are verified offline (i.e., no telemetry/license server involved) and allow royalty-free deployment to unlimited internal and external end-users and servers for a hassle-free management.
+xlwings PRO licenses are developer licenses, are verified offline (i.e., no telemetry/license server involved) and allow royalty-free deployments to unlimited internal and external end-users and servers for a hassle-free management.
 Deployments use deploy keys that don't expire but instead are bound to a specific version of xlwings.

 xlwings PRO functionality requires additionally the ``cryptography`` package, which comes preinstalled with Anaconda and WinPython.
 Otherwise, install it via pip or Conda.
 With pip, you can also run ``pip install "xlwings[pro]"``: this will take care of the extra dependencies for xlwings PRO.